 - Kiss your partner and fling the keys away into the Rhine

-And even if you’re shy about adding your own lock to the collection this is a great place to visit with your partner.
-The locks are fascinating to look at and symbolise so many hopes for a happy future.
+And even if you’re shy about adding your own lock to the collection, this is a romantic place to visit with your partner.
+The locks are fascinating to look at and symbolize so much hopes for a happy future!

 If chocolate be the food of love